softsilverwind/nicole/Readme.md

 This list is here merely for future reference.
 I will not provide any guarantees that I will actually proceed in implementing these features.

-1. Increase ergonomics / implement all standard traits for all collections (e.g. FromIterator)
+1. Increase ergonomics
 1. Safe Vec: A Vector that can only be indexed by indices provided by itself (i.e., `vec1[vec2.begin()]` will result in a panic)
-1. Prove safety of LinkedList
+1. Reinforce safety of LinkedList by fuzzing
-1. Implement split/merge for LinkedList
-1. Implement split_with_indices for LinkedList, that sacrifices performance for saving some indices.
+1. Implement `split_with_indices` for LinkedList, that sacrifices performance for saving some indices.
 The second argument to this method will be a mutable iterator of indices, and will keep them valid for the correct list (both lists need to be traversed, and thus O(n) operations will be needed).
-1. Implement split_with_indices_unsafe.
+1. Implement `split_with_indices_unsafe`.
 Same as above, but without checking whether the indices actually point to the claimed sublist.
-1. Implement merge_with_indices, merge_with_indices_unsafe.
 1. Write proper documentation (if I ever have time to release as a crate...)

 ## Honourable Mentions